The Next Karate Kid: Plot

-Mr. Miyagi travels to Arlington National Cemetery for a commendation for Japanese-Americans who fought in the 442nd Regimental Combat Team during World War II.
+Five years after the second victory of Daniel LaRusso and the defeat of Mike Barnes, Mr. Miyagi travels to Arlington National Cemetery for a commendation for Japanese-Americans who fought in the 442nd Regimental Combat Team during World War II.
 He is referred to as "Keisuke Miyagi" during the ceremony.
-While there he also meets Louisa Pierce, the widow of his commanding officer Jack Pierce, and they both listen to the opening speech given by Senator Daniel Inouye.
+While there he also meets Louisa Pierce, the widow of his commanding officer Jack Pierce, and they both listen to the opening speech given by fellow veteran and Democratic Senator Daniel Inouye.

 At Pierce's home in Boston, Miyagi is also introduced to Pierce's granddaughter, Julie, a teen struggling with anger issues due to her parents' death in a car crash.
 Her behavior has led to friction between Julie and her grandmother, along with her fellow students and teachers.
 She sneaks into the school at night to care for an injured Harris's hawk named "Angel," which she keeps in a pigeon coop on the roof.

-Miyagi invites Louisa to stay at his house in LA to enjoy tending his garden while he remains in Boston as Julie's caretaker.
-At school, Julie meets and befriends Eric McGowen, a teenage security guard-in-training and a pledge for a shady school security fraternity, the Alpha Elite.
+Miyagi invites Louisa to stay at his house in Los Angeles to enjoy tending his garden while he remains in Boston as Julie's caretaker.
+At school, Julie meets and befriends Eric McGowen, a security guard-in-training and a pledge for a shady school security fraternity, the Alpha Elite.
 The members are taught to enforce the school rules, mostly using physical force, by a self-styled colonel, Paul Dugan.
-His toughest and most aggressive student is the short-fused Ned Randall, who makes unwelcome sexual advances upon Julie.
+His toughest and most aggressive student is the short-fused Ned Randall, who makes unwelcome sexual advances upon Julie and even frames her for other infractions when he's rejected.

 When Julie survives almost being hit by a car by jumping into a tiger position, she finally learns to confide in Miyagi when he recognizes her skill.
 She reveals she was taught karate by her father, who learned from her grandfather, Miyagi's student.
+She then requests Miyagi to become her teacher.

-While trying to feed Angel one night, Julie is detected by the Alpha Elite, who chase her through the school.
+While trying to feed Angel one night, Julie is detected by the Alpha Elite who chase her through the school.
 Although she escapes them, she is arrested by the police and gets suspended for two weeks by Dugan.